Not just another Earl Grey. This Earl Grey lavender tea simple syrup can be added to lemon juice and water for a refreshing cold drink full of flavor!

 Related: Enchanting Earl Grey Tea Cocktail

 The black tea base for Earl Grey is a blend and often comes from China, India or Sri Lanka.
 Adding lavender to the earl grey tea makes a delightful floral combination.
 In this recipe, the lavender is a little more subtle so it’s not in your face lavender.
 But of course, add more lavender if you like.

 If you love lavender lemonade you will love this addition of earl grey tea to the mix.
 The lavender notes send this tea soaring and are a perfect match for the bergamot.

 What I love most is that it’s not overly sweet like so many sugary lemonade drinks.
 You can easily control the sweetness by adding more or less simple syrup to your final beverage.
-This recipe calls for the standard simple syrup 1:1 ratio – one cup water to one cup sugar.
+This recipe calls for the standard simple syrup 1:1 ratio – one cup of water to one cup sugar.

 You can infuse the tea a bit longer than normal to get more bergamot flavor and the brew won’t go bitter.
 For the lemonade, you can use any type of lemon juice but fresh squeezed is always best.
 Meyer lemons are a great choice because they’re a bit sweeter and less acidic.
-The Meyer lemon is a cross between citron and a mandarin orange.
+The Meyer lemon is a cross between citron and mandarin orange.

 You’ll need 4 to 5 medium-sized lemons to make 6-ounces of juice.